 The floating collar holds a fabric bag made from an extremely strong heavy-duty textile membrane.
 Inside the fabric bag is an ordinary net pen for extra security and easy collection of the fish.

-Water is collected at depth through four pipes and pumped into the bag at four positions creating a circular current.
+Water is collected at depth through six pipes and pumped into the bag at four positions creating a circular current.
 Oxygen is continuously added to the inflowing water creating optimal and stable environment for fish health, zero lice, high survival, low feed conversion ratio and high growth.